Stress Relief Bubbles

 The Science Behind Tactile Stress Relief

-- During anxious moments when you need immediate distraction
+- During waiting periods or before stressful events when you need distraction

-- As a quick stress reset between tasks
+- As a quick reset between tasks to release built-up tension

 Try These Next